Code-Institute-Submissions/EdsonSMartins-PP2/README.md

-# **Vintage Cocktails Quiz**
+# **Bartending Quiz**

 ## **Contents**

 ## **Scope**
 The Scope of this project is creating a website with the HTML,CSS and JavaScript framework.
-Users can to test their knowledge of classic Cocktails by playing an online quiz.
+Users can to test their knowledge of Bartending by playing an online quiz.
 The features include creating a username, tracking the score and a countdown timer.

 ## **UX (User Experience)**